pranjalsg/wedding-planner/README.md

 The program checks if the event has been planned by checking the existence of a file named **BenCooper_plan.txt**.

-The planner on the backend must write his plan and save it as **BenCooper_plan.txt**  in the same folder.
+The planner on the backend must write their plan and save it as **BenCooper_plan.txt**  in the same folder.

 The entries of this file is shown in the program.